Preventing Blocked Drains in Your Home

 How Can I Prevent Blocked Drains?

 Regular minor cleaning can make a real difference to the longevity of your drainage.
-By making simple cleaning methods part of your weekly or monthly routine can help to save a great deal of money and distress further down the line.
+Making simple cleaning methods part of your weekly or monthly routine can help to save a great deal of money and distress further down the line.
 Just some of the most effective kinds of maintenance are:

-Over-The-Shelf Drain Cleaners – Although they are ineffective at removing solid blockages, over-the-shelf drain cleaners are a great choice when it comes to maintenance.
+Although they are ineffective at removing solid blockages, over-the-shelf drain cleaners are a great choice when it comes to maintenance.
 They can help with drain unblocking as they prevent substances from adhering to your pipes’ walls.

 A qualified drainage engineer will be able to sort out any clogged drain problem you're having but, as a long-term solution, prevention is always the best method to maintain a healthy drainage system.